|Watercolor Demo: wet in wet, wet on Dry: Cosmos Flower

 Images for these steps are below:

-I have some petals done in the image to the right, and you can get the idea of what you can achieve from this wet-in-wet technique.
+I have some petals done in the image to the right, and you can get an idea of what you can achieve from this wet-in-wet technique.
 It gives the petals a little texture and a nice soft pink tone.

 After I finish all the petals, I wait for them to completely dry.